 Getting Tattoos Make Us Smile

 Seasonal Affective Disorder is a real thing...and even if you haven't been diagnosed with it, many people feel a bit down during winter.
 The lack of Vitamin D and all those golden rays of sun can definitely make you feel a little less than awesome...especially since moderate sun exposure actually does boost your serotonin level, which is considered the happiness hormone.
 So, what better way to beat the blues than treating yourself to a new tattoo?
-Getting a sweet kick of endorphines may help elevate your mood, and doing activities that you really love will always lift your spirits.
+Getting a sweet kick of endorphins may help elevate your mood, and doing activities that you really love will always lift your spirits.
 It's the ultimate in self care!

 Many cultures around the world celebrate a diverse set of holidays during the winter.
 Hanukkah, Christmas, Kwanzaa, New Year, Winter Solstice, Diwali, Las Posadas...there are tons of festivities to be had!
 And many of these celebrations include the tradition of giving and receiving gifts from our loved ones.
 Tattoos will always be a present that is appreciated...and if you aren't sure which studio your bff loves best, get them the sweet gift of cold hard cash.
 Maybe they'll finally get started on that sleeve they've been talking about for months!
 And, as the saying goes, "Give and you shall receive."
-We promise that whoever you gift a tattoo to will most certainly return the favor.
+We promise that whoever you gift a tattoo to will most certainly return the favour.
 Or maybe that cash your parents gave you for Xmas can be used for new ink instead of something responsible...it's the same with tax refunds, right?
 It's only fair!

 No Long Soaks in Swimming Pools